elementWebDev/node-course/README.md

 const book = {title:'Holy Bible', author:'Heavenly Father'}

-// Covert JavaScript object into JSON string const bookJSON =JSON.stringify(book)
+// Covert JavaScript object into JSON string const bookJSON = JSON.stringify(book)

-// Covert JSON string into object const bookObject = JSON.parse(bookJSON) console.log(bookObject.title) // Print: Ego is the Enemy
+// Covert JSON string into object const bookObject = JSON.parse(bookJSON) console.log(bookObject.title) // Print: Holy Bible
 ```

 JSON looks similar to a JavaScript object, but there are some differences.

 The most obvious is that all properties are wrapped in double-quotes.
 Single-quotes can’t be used here, as JSON only supports double-quotes.
 You can see this in the example JSON below.

 `{"name":"Gunther","planet":"Earth","age":54}`